yayxs/ai-coding/README.md

 🌐 [English](README.md) | [中文](README.zh-CN.md)

-A modern web application for showcasing and categorizing mainstream AI coding tools.

-## Project Overview

-This project helps developers discover and understand various AI programming tools through structured categorization and detailed feature displays.
-The intuitive interface provides clear overviews of different tools' capabilities and platform support.
+With the evolution of **AI Programming** (or `AI Coding`), there are increasingly more and better products available, such as `Cursor` and others.
+To better understand what tools, extensions, native editors, cloud editors, terminals exist...
+We developed a modern web application for categorizing and showcasing mainstream AI programming tools.

 ## Key Features

 - 🎯 Curated collection of mainstream AI coding tools
-- 🔍 Organized by usage types (Browser/Editor/Extension/Terminal)
+- 🔍 Categorized by usage types (Browser/Editor/Extension/Terminal)
 - 💫 Modern UI design with smooth user experience
 - 🌓 Dark mode support
 - ⚡ Built with Next.js for excellent performance